junxit/us-congress-code/title-42/chapter-6a/sec-290ee-7.md

     - **(A)** training and supervising outreach staff, as appropriate, to work with State and local health departments, health care providers, the Indian Health Service, State and local educational agencies, schools funded by the Indian Bureau of Education, institutions of higher education, State and local workforce development boards, State and local community action agencies, public safety officials, first responders, Indian Tribes, child welfare agencies, as appropriate, and other community partners and the public, including patients, to identify and respond to community needs;
     - **(B)** ensuring that the entities described in subparagraph (A) are aware of the services of the Center; and
     - **(C)** disseminating and making publicly available, including through the internet, evidence-based resources that educate professionals and the public on opioid use disorder and other substance use disorders, including co-occurring substance use and mental disorders.
-- **(h)** *Data reporting and program oversight* With respect to a grant awarded under subsection (a), not later than 90 days after the end of the first year of the grant period, and annually thereafter for the duration of the grant period (including the duration of any renewal period for such grant), the entity shall submit data, as appropriate, to the Secretary regarding—
+- **(h)** *Data reporting and program oversight*
+  - **(1)** *In general* With respect to a grant awarded under subsection (a), not later than 90 days after the end of the first year of the grant period, and annually thereafter for the duration of the grant period (including the duration of any renewal period for such grant), the entity shall submit data, as appropriate, to the Secretary regarding—
-  - **(1)** the programs and activities funded by the grant;
+    - **(A)** the programs and activities funded by the grant;
-  - **(2)** health outcomes of the population of individuals with a substance use disorder who received services from the Center, evaluated by an independent program evaluator through the use of outcomes measures, as determined by the Secretary;
+    - **(B)** health outcomes of the population of individuals with a substance use disorder who received services from the Center, evaluated by an independent program evaluator through the use of outcomes measures, as determined by the Secretary;
-  - **(3)** the retention rate of program participants; and
+    - **(C)** the retention rate of program participants; and
-  - **(4)** any other information that the Secretary may require for the purpose of—ensuring 11 So in original. that the Center is complying with all the requirements of the grant, including providing the full continuum of services described in subsection (g)(1)(B).
+    - **(D)** any other information that the Secretary may require for the purpose of—ensuring 11 So in original. that the Center is complying with all the requirements of the grant, including providing the full continuum of services described in subsection (g)(1)(B).
+  - **(2)** *Additional reporting for certain eligible entities* An entity carrying out activities described in subsection (g) through referral or contractual arrangements shall include in the submissions required under paragraph (1) information related to the status of such referrals or contractual arrangements, including an assessment of whether such referrals or contractual arrangements are supporting the ability of such entity to carry out such activities.
 - **(i)** *Privacy* The provisions of this section, including with respect to data reporting and program oversight, shall be subject to all applicable Federal and State privacy laws.
-- **(j)** *Authorization of appropriations* There is authorized to be appropriated $10,000,000 for each of fiscal years 2019 through 2023 for purposes of carrying out this section.
+- **(j)** *Authorization of appropriations* There is authorized to be appropriated $10,000,000 for each of fiscal years 2026 through 2030 for purposes of carrying out this section.

 ## Source credit

 (July 1, 1944, ch.
 373, title V, § 552, as added Pub.
 L. 115–271, title VII, § 7121(a), Oct.
 24, 2018, 132 Stat.
-4043.)
+4043; amended Pub.
+L. 119–44, title III, § 303, Dec.
+1, 2025, 139 Stat.
+685.)

 ## Notes